-Beshlin, a Democrat, was the representative for Pennsylvania's 28th congressional district from 1917 to 1919.
+Beshlin was the representative for Pennsylvania’s 28th congressional district and was a Democrat.
+He served from 1917 to 1919.

 From Dec 1917 to Mar 1919, Beshlin missed 34 of 209 roll call votes, which is 16.3%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 |Dec 1917-Feb 1918||34||3||8.8%||28th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information